MannLabs/alphatims/README.md

   * DOCS: BioRxiv paper link.
   * FEAT/FIX: RT in min column.
   * FEAT: CLI manual.
-  * FEAT: Inlusion of more coordinates in CLI.
+  * FEAT: Inclusion of more coordinates in CLI.

 ### 0.2.7